5 Best Dedicated Server Hosting Companies

 RAM Memory Differences

 The difference between DDR3 and DDR4 RAM is a determinant between elite web server performance and can also lead to a consequential discount for users willing to lease older technology.
-It is important to know every detail of the dedicated server that is being leased in order to accurately compare server benchmark performance vs. the available company prices.
+It is important to know every detail of the dedicated server that is being contracted for in order to accurately compare server benchmark performance vs. the available company prices.
 In technical specifications:

 - DDR3 (400-1066 MHz): 0.80-2.13 GT/s Transfer Rates / 6.40-17.0 GBps Bandwidth

 - DDR4 (1066-2133 MHz): 2.13-4.26 GT/s Transfer Rates /12.80-25.60 GBps Bandwidth

 DDR4 ECC RAM has an extra chip in the design which is used for “Error Correcting Code” (ECC) which leads to a slightly higher total cost per unit.
 Because DDR4 ECC RAM essentially double checks every server process for accuracy in computations, it is viewed as more stable for important financial transactions conducted online in eCommerce but benchmarks at about 2% less speed on average than standard DDR4 RAM when installed in a web server.
 Considering that a RAM error could cause server failure and consequential database information loss, some users view ECC RAM as insurance for data integrity in extremely demanding technical applications.
 Cheaper prices are available on dedicated hardware using older DDR3 RAM, where many users might not even recognize the difference without benchmark testing or comparison to other platform services.